Air Force sergeant charged in shooting death of federal officer outside courthouse in Oakland

 The two contract security officers worked for Homeland Security's Federal Protective Service and had been monitoring a nearby protest over the death of George Floyd.

-John Bennet, Special Agent in Charge of the FBI in San Francisco, said Carrillo and Justice used the protests on May 29 as a cover.
+John Bennet, Special Agent in Charge of the FBI in San Francisco, said Carrillo and Justus used the protests on May 29 as a cover.
 "They came to Oakland to kill cops."

+"We believe Carrillo and Justice chosen this date, because the planned protest in Oakland, provided an opportunity for them to target multiple law enforcement personnel and avoid apprehension to the large crowds attending the demonstrations, as described in detail in the complaint," Bennett said.

 Messages exchanged that day indicated a plan to travel and attack federal law enforcement officers.